-Perhaps the most important function of a range hood is to improve the air quality in your kitchen.
+The most important function of a range hood is to improve the air quality in your kitchen.
 Hoods are designed to remove odors, smoke, grease, and other pollutants from the air that are released during cooking.

-Are range hoods useful?
+Are range hoods useful on the front burners?

 According to Lawrence Berkeley National Laboratory (LBNL), the capture efficiency of standard hoods on front burners is typically in the 30–40% range.
 It can be up to 90% on the back burner.

 How far should a range hood protrude?

 A range hood should extend at least half the length of your kitchen range and usually does not extend the entire length.
 If the upper surface is combustible (for example, cabinets), add another six inches of vertical space to achieve total clearance of 30 inches between the stove and the cabinets.

 Ultimately, the choice is yours, but if you want a hood over an open flame, keep it at a safe distance.

 This article covered range hoods, how they work on an open fire, and their benefits.
 Here are some key takeaways: